Information-Theoretic Approaches to Differential Privacy: Differential Privacy as a Source-coding Problem

 \subsection{An Adaptation to Adversarial Classification}

-Adversarial classification is a machine learning tool, for outlier/anomaly detection while the adversary tries to fool the classifier to avoid being detected.
+Introducing adversarial examples to ML systems is a specific type of sophisticated and powerful attack, whereby additional (sometimes specially crafted) or modified inputs are provided to the system with the intent of being misclassified by the model as legitimate.
+Adversarial classification is one possible defense proposed to correctly detect adversarial examples that aim to fool the classifier which detects outliers.
 In \cite{r17, UO22}, differential privacy is weaponized by the adversary in order to ensure to remain undetected.
-In addition to the statistical approach using hypothesis testing to establish a threshold of detection for the adversary as a function of the impact of the adversary's attack and the privacy budget, \cite{UO22} also introduces an original adaptation of lossy source coding to adversarial classification under differential privacy.
-In this setting, the adversary not only wants to discover the data but also aims to harm the differentially private mechanism by modifying it without being detected.
-This trade-off between two conflicting goals of adversary is translated via the rate-distortion theory balancing the adversary's advantage and the security of the Gaussian differential privacy mechanism.
+In addition to the statistical approach using hypothesis testing to establish a threshold of detection for the adversary as a function of the privacy budget, \cite{UO22} also introduces an original adaptation of lossy source coding to upper bound the impact of the attack.